tychopsycho/kubernetes-engine-samples/batch/kueue-intro/README.md

     Note: Cluster creation can take up to 10 minutes.

-    GKE Autopilot allows node pools autoscaling where node pools get created on demand, and will provision the necessary resources for the node pool.
+    GKE Autopilot allows node pool autoscaling where node pools get created on demand, and will provision the necessary resources for the node pool.

 1. Install the release version of Kueue to the cluster: